remnrem/luna-doc/docs/ref/outputs.md

     Note, purely to illustrate different options,  here we used Luna's `-t` output option rather than `-o`

-Now the `SEGMENT` command shows the expected three segments:
+Now the `SEGMENTS` command shows the expected three segments:
 ```
 cat out/nsrr01/SEGMENTS.txt
 ```